krouskystepan/gambling-bot-discord/README.md

-# Gambling System – Discord Bot
+# Gambling System – Shared Package

 This repository is **one part of a larger multi-repository system**.